CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 - Do not delete the row in the ORW that contains the metric to be retired because this will generate an error in the database.
 Make a note in the ORW that the metric has ended and keep the metric in the ORW with the other current metrics.
 - Finally, please remember that Metric IDs cannot be reused.
 Retiring a metric also retires its associated Metric ID.

-CMS will continue to add to the FAQs as new questions arise. <a href="../FAQ_Sept2024.pdf" title="Download the FAQs as a PDF." download>MES Data Submissions and Intake Procedures Manual</a>
+CMS will continue to add to the FAQs as new questions arise. <a href="../FAQ_Sept2024.pdf" title="Download the FAQs as a PDF" download>Download the FAQs as a PDF.</a>